CyberSource Decision Manager Application

 2. Consider fraud risk information such as the fraud score result (afsResult), risk factor codes (afsFactorCode), and reason code (ReasonCode).
 For example, in the preceding screenshot, you can determine that Decision Manager rejected the order due to a fraud score result that may be above your ignore threshold based on risk factor codes that include phone inconsistencies and high account usage.

-For help interpreting all the values listed in the Decision Manager results, refer to the Decision Manager Developer Guide: Using the Simple Order API available through the CyberSource Business Center.
+For help interpreting all the values listed in the Decision Manager results, refer to the Decision Manager Developer Guide: Using the Simple Order API available through the Cybersource Business Center.

 5. If you think the order is fraudulent, click Cancel Order.
 Otherwise, click Accept Order.